DeepwaterCreations/biofrontiers-hackathon-epigenetics-mooc/README.md

 src

-* get_abstracts.py: Read abstracts from multiple xml files in parallel.
+* get_abstracts.py: Read abstracts from multiple PubMed xml files in parallel.
 Can be used to generate custom vocabulary and corpora.

 * gen_dummy_data.py: Generates dummy/test data for pipeline tests and optimization.

 src/notebooks

-* load_json.py: processes data in json format into python lists for input into spaCy and TFlearn (Epigenetics-Answer-Classifier.ipynb)
+* load_json.py: processes json data from preprocess.py into feature and target lists for input into spaCy and TFlearn (Epigenetics-Answer-Classifier.ipynb)

-* output_csv.py: processes data in json format into human-interpretable csv file of answers and scores
+* output_csv.py: processes json data from preprocess.py into csv file of student ids, answers, and scores

 * Epigenetics-Answer-Classifier.ipynb: spaCy and TFlearn python notebook for vectorization and neural network analysis